 Creating the Jenkins deployment

 It's important to set requests and limits as part of the Helm deployment, so that the container is guaranteed a certain amount of CPU and memory resources inside the cluster before being scheduled.
-Otherwise, your master could go down due to CPU or memory starvation.
+Otherwise, your controller could go down due to CPU or memory starvation.